 My Role: Lead Product Designer

-As the only UX designer on the team, I also led the redesign of Regcheq’s IT workflow, aligning user needs with business priorities and improving overall usability.
+I spearheaded the redesign of Regcheq’s IT workflow, aligning user needs with business priorities and improving overall usability.

 Challenge

-• Users were unable to edit existing entries; any errors required them to restart the entire process.
+• Users were unable to edit or eliminate existing entries; any errors required them to restart the entire process.

 Goal - Redesign the transaction feature to reduce friction, prevent errors, and create a smooth, intuitive, and efficient flow.